n-claes/legolas/docs/index.md

 last_modified_at: 2020-08-28
 header:
   image: /assets/images/logo_legolas_1280_trans.png
 intro:
   - excerpt: "Legolas, short for **L**arge **E**igensystem **G**enerator for **O**ne-dimensional p**LAS**mas, is a novel
               finite element code tailored to MHD spectroscopy of 1D Cartesian/cylindrical equilibria with flow that balance pressure gradients, enriched with various non-adiabatic effects."
-suydam_example:
+example:
   - image_path: /assets/images/example_suydam.png
     excerpt: Legolas can do a multitude of things, ranging from full spectrum calculations to eigenfunctions of specific modes, to full-on parametric studies of various equilibrium configurations in different geometries.
 Take a look at the examples to see what the code is capable of.
     title: "Examples"